onepanelio/core-docs/docs/getting-started/contributing.md

 fix: issue where workspace page crashed upon three refreshes.
 ```

-* Add the a /kind label in your PR description (enhancement, bug, etc)
+### Add a /kind label

+A /kind label helps further identify what the pull request is for

 ## Project repositories
 Onepanel consists of the following repositories.
 See `CONTRIBUTING.md` file in each repository for more information.